 The University of Tennessee is excited to welcome undergraduate students to our campus each summer for a ten week, highly immersive hands-on research internship in one of our many state-of-the-art laboratories to investigate the various aspects of the environmental health sciences.
 From microbiology to animal sciences to a suite of biomedical, environmental, and biomolecular engineering disciplines, we offer a unique research environment that promises to challenge you, build your laboratory skills, and foster your growth as a research scientist.

-Applications for our 2020 class of summer researchers will open sometime in January of 2020
+Applications for our 2020 class of summer researchers is now open!

 Application deadline: March 10th, 2020

 - Conduct individual research projects in one of ~20 faculty laboratories at the University of Tennessee – Knoxville

 - Highly motivated undergraduate students interested in pursuing challenging laboratory research activities in the environmental health science disciplines

 - Undergraduate students contemplating graduate school and the achievement of an advanced degree

 - United States citizens or permanent residents (required by NIH guidelines)